Of all my emergency food, spices were one of the most challenging items to stockpile.

 Do Spices Go Bad?

 Yes, spices can go bad.
 Unopened in their original packaging, most spices will start to go bad within one year.
 Dried herbs go bad within two years.
-Once opened, the spices will start to lose their flavor fairly quickly.
+Once opened, the spices will begin to lose their flavor fairly quickly.

 What makes spices go bad?